Z11mm/deploy-argocd/README.md

 * [Usage]()

 ## Introduction
 These terraform scripts have been created using community modules.
-The scripts provision a regional Kubernetes cluster on GCP.
+The scripts provision a public regional Kubernetes cluster on GCP.

 ## Structure
 The project folders are structured in such a way to have support for development(`/dev`), staging(`/staging`) and production(`/prod`) environments.